HabanaAI/Habana_Custom_Kernel/README.md

 cmake ..
 make
 ```
-Now in build/src directory you can see the libmy_tpc_perf_lib.so, which is your custom kernel library.
+After build, you can find libcustom_tpc_perf_lib.so in build/src directory, which is your custom kernel library, and tpc_kernel_tests in build/tests, which contains all the unit tests.